balanced/balanced-docs/api/bank_accounts.rst

    To debit a bank account you must first :ref:`verify it <bank-account-verifications>`.

-creating a new bank account
+Creating a New Bank Account
 ---------------------------

 Creates a new bank account.